 What’s up with grains?
 Why are so many people buying grain free dog food?
-Should we start throwing away the rice we’ve had in the cupboards since 2012?
-Probably!
-Emily, Nutritional Advisor and proud furparent to sultry-eyed Alsatian Moose, gives us the answers in the first of our All About Grains Blog Series.
+Emily, Nutritional Advisor and mum to rescue-dog Moose, gives us the answers in the first of our All About Grains Blog Series.

 Recently, rice and other wholegrains have been getting more and more bad press, not only in dog food but in human health as well, but despite what the latest fad diet might say, the brain loves carbohydrates!
 Your body can learn to use fat if it must, but your brain really runs on glucose, the sugars that make up carbs.
 A healthy brain is key to a healthy body.